Niranjankr96/bjjaiswal.github.io/_posts/2018-06-30-Introduction-to-Artificial-Intelligence-and-its-branches.md

 >An artificial brain (or artificial mind) is software and hardware with cognitive abilities similar to those of the animal or human brain. -
 > BBC News,2009
-For simple games such as tic-tac-toe, it is possible to represent all possible game states (the complete game tree) visually

 ## Classical AI
-Earlier AI system were built on a list of formal, logistic and mathematical rules.
+Earlier/classical AI system are built on a list of formal, logistic and mathematical rules.
 Some such rules were Informed/Uninformed search strategies, Propositional Logic, First Order Logic, Planning, Heuristics functions, etc,.

 <figure>
   <div style="text-align:center">